TGS Program Structure…

 All components of this program are provided to all full-time enrolled TGS students.

-- Academic rigor commensurate with student ability, including independent study and college coursework as required, subject to staff/mentor availability.
+1) Academic rigor commensurate with student ability, including independent study and college coursework as required, subject to staff/mentor availability.
 Graduation requirements tailored to desired post-secondary outcomes.

-3) Core academic instruction in Math, Science, Social Studies, and English/Language Arts delivered via multi-modal learning model, in consideration of multiple intelligences and learning styles.
+3) Core academic instruction in Math, Science, Social Studies, and English/ Language Arts delivered via multi-modal learning model, accommodating of multiple intelligences and learning styles.
 Small classes of no more than 8 students provide opportunities for individual homework and study skills support.

-4) Integrated social support with daily monitoring and coaching including weekly Perspectives social communication and Real World 101 (RW101) life skills programs.
+4) Integrated social support with daily monitoring and coaching including Perspectives weekly social communication class and Real World 101 (RW101) life skills program.

-- School-wide positive behavior support system, targeting expected classroom behaviors and individualized executive function support.
+5) School-wide positive behavior support system, targeting expected classroom behaviors and individualized executive function support.
 Students earn daily points which may be spent for individual items in the Phoenix Prize Store or “banked” toward larger items or group rewards.

 Academic Intervention Program (AIP)